At a Glance

 - Why this job: Make a real difference while developing your writing skills in a supportive environment.

-- Qualifications: No experience needed; just a passion for social change and a willingness to learn.
+- Qualifications: No experience needed; just bring your passion for social change and storytelling.

 - Other info: Flexible start dates every month; complete the internship at your own pace.